History of sport: Development of modern sports

 The traditional team sports are seen as springing primarily from Britain, and subsequently exported across the vast British Empire.
-European colonialism helped spread particular games around the world, especially cricket (not directly related to baseball), football of various sorts, bowling in a number of forms, cue sports (like snooker, carom billiards, and pool), hockey and its derivatives, equestrian, and tennis, and many winter sports.
+European colonialism helped spread particular games around the world, especially cricket (not directly related to baseball), football of various sorts, bowling in a number of forms, cue sports (like snooker, carom billiards, and pool), hockey and its derivatives, equestrian, tennis, and many winter sports.
 The originally European-dominated modern Olympic Games generally also ensured standardization in particularly European, especially British, directions when rules for similar games around the world were merged.

 Regardless of game origins, the Industrial Revolution and mass production brought increased leisure which allowed more time to engage in playing or observing (and gambling upon) spectator sports, as well as less elitism in and greater accessibility of sports of many kinds.
 With the advent of mass media and global communication, professionalism became prevalent in sports, and this furthered sports popularity in general.

 With the increasing values placed on those who won also came the increased desire to cheat.
 Some of the most common ways of cheating today involve the use of performance-enhancing drugs such as steroids.
 The use of these drugs has always been frowned on but in recent history there have also been agencies set up to monitor professional athletes and ensure fair play in the sport.